-To make Bhang, a mortar and pestle is used to grind the buds and leaves of cannabis into a paste.
+To make thandai, a mortar and pestle is used to grind the buds and leaves of cannabis into a bhang paste.
 To this mixture, milk, ghee and spices are then added.

 The bhang base is now ready to be made into a heavy drink, thandai, an alternative to alcohol; this is often referred to casually, if inaccurately, as a “bhang thandai” and “bhang lassi”.

 Whether you choose to observe Holi or not, do try my “virgin” version of the drink as it is delicious anytime!
 It may be intoxicating, but it is a holy intoxication to those who assiduously practice their beliefs – I hope you see fit to try thandai if it is legal for you to do so!
 I would personally enjoy this with some delicious palak paneer!